jdelkins/pia-tools/README.md

 |------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | [piawgcli](https://gitlab.com/ddb_db/piawgcli)             | Similar approach, also written in go, but without the port forwarding and NixOS features, and generates a wireguard-cli configuration file instead of systemd-networkd. |
 | [Official](https://github.com/pia-foss/manual-connections) | Bash scripts that accomplish a similar goal using plain-jane networking commands, like `ip`, `wg-quick` and so on.
 Also has a nice list of links to other alternatives. |

+Q: Why not use [miniupnp](https://github.com/miniupnp/miniupnp) (or similar) for port forwarding?

+A: PIA doesn't let you or your torrent software pick the port that gets forwarded, they select it for you in response to your authenticated API calls.
+UPnP IGD and NAT-PMP assume your ISP (in this case PIA) forwards your desired ports to your gateway; the UPnP/NAT-PMP protocols only deal between your gateway and the software on the LAN side.
+This assumption doesn't hold: PIA only forwards traffic having a destination port they assign to you.
+PCP (Port Control Protocol) could work for this in theory, if both PIA and Transmission supported it, but currently neither do.

 ## NixOS Module